From the West of England to the South of England

 Land's End to The Lizard

 The South West Coastal Path stretches from Minehead in Somerset, to Swanage in Dorset, a total of some 630 miles.
 Our Pilgrimage takes us from the most westerly point of England (Land's End) to its most southerly point (The Lizard), a distance of 45 miles.
 The Path was originally created by coast guards who were checking the small inlets and coves for smugglers, and by tin miners and fishermen.
 Their churches and cottages and mines are still scattered along the path, which dips up and down along a rugged coast line - up to the heathlands and down to the sea.
 You need to be fairly fit to do this - time to begin walking and getting in shape in readiness!
 But most days we only walk 7 or 8 miles, and there is a rest day midweek.
-There are a few ups and downs but not too many and not too demanding
+There are a few ups and downs and some are demanding, so it’s worth getting fit before the walk.

 Come and enjoy the glorious Cornish coast - you might spot seals, eat a cream tea, enjoy local fresh fish, learn about Celtic saints, worship in a 6th century church.
 And along the way, have plenty of time to be refreshed and renewed in your walk with the Lord.
 In May, the coastal path is fringed with glorious wild flowers - bluebells, thrift gorse, campion and many others.

 This is an 8 day holiday arriving on day one, walking for 5 days, with a day off mid week (see below) and departing on day 8.